jwoods02/jwoods.me/README.md

 jwoods.me
 ============
-This is the public repo for jwood.me
+This is the public repo for jwoods.me